Master of Management

 In the online application, please use plain text; avoid special characters and formatting.

-Arrange for necessary official documentation to be sent to the Master of Management office (all academic transcripts, TOEFL or equivalent exam scores if required).
+Immediately following the submission of your formal application, please ensure you arrange for necessary official documentation to be sent to the Master of Management office promptly (this includes all academic transcripts as well as English Proficiency or other exam scores, as required).

 Contact our Master of Management program office at email@example.com or by phone at 1-877-807-9644.